FateMeetsLuck/dmildew/README.md

 Unlike JavaScript, arrays in Mildew are primitives and can be concatenated with the '+' operator.
 It is not possible to reassign the length property of an array.

+This language is more strict than JavaScript.
+Global variables cannot be redeclared unless they are undefined by setting them to
+`undefined`.
+Local variables cannot be redeclared in the same scope likewise.
+Semicolons are always required.

 There are a million debug messages that should be ignored if you build it with the release flag.